aliaspooryorik/cfmlorm/README.md

 	Gateway.new( memento );

+	// returns 1st match as an Author object on forename property Gateway.findBy( {Forename='John'} );

 	// returns 1st match as an Author object on forename property Gateway.findByForename( 'John' );

 	// returns 1st match as an Author object on forename and surname property Gateway.findByForenameAndSurname( 'John', 'Whish' );

+	// returns 1st match as an Author object on forename and surname property Gateway.findBy( {Forename='John', Surname='Whish'} );

 	// returns an array of Author entities on forename property Gateway.findAllByForename( 'John' );

+	// returns an array of Author entities on forename property Gateway.findAllBy( {Forename='John'} );

 	// returns an array of Author entities on forename and surname properties Gateway.findAllByForenameAndSurname( 'John', 'Whish' );

+	// returns an array of Author entities on forename and surname properties Gateway.findAllBy( {Forename='John', Surname='Whish'} );

 	// returns an array of Author entities with an ID between 2 and 5 Gateway.findAllByIDBetween( 2, 5 );